 I became a massage therapist in 2004.
-I had whiplash from a car accident and was treated by a sports massage therapist who helped me on my path to recovery.
+I had 2 car accidents within 18 months and suffered with whiplash - I was treated by a sports massage therapist who helped me on my path to recovery.
 In 2005, I decided to take my sports massage qualification and, after achieving a distinction, I knew that this was my future.
 I am also qualified in pregnancy massage, seated chair massage and deep tissue and remedial massage.

 I 'found' yoga in 2007, still suffering from a tight back, neck & shoulders.
 It made such a tremendous difference to my life, physically, mentally & spiritually and the love I have for yoga grows more each day.

 "Yoga is a light which, once lit, will never dim.
 The better your practice, the brighter the flame" (B.K.S Iyengar).

 In 2013, I decided to train as a yoga teacher with Sally Parkes & I now share my passion for yoga with others & love nothing more than when new students join my classes.
 I have since completed Yin yoga workshops with Norman Blair, Vinyasa with Naomi Absalom, Pregnancy Yoga training, with Sally Parkes Yoga & Restorative Yoga Teacher Training with Judith Hanson Lasater (April 2014).
 Restorative yoga is absolutely wonderful for the mind, body & soul, so it's an exciting yoga journey & one which I feel privileged to be on & share with others.
 I have done amazing workshops with Donna Fahri, which was so interesting & will only go to increasing my knowledge of the S-I joint/lower back issues which so many people experience.

 I have had the pleasure of working with the RAF Rowing Club.
 We worked together to integrate yoga into their training schedule to help them with focus, balance, strength & flexibility.